logeast/figma-uml-widget/README.md

 ## LICENSE

 The project is open-source under [MIT license](./LICENSE).
-Find the code here: https://github.com/logeast/figjam-uml.
+This project is forked from [arthur-fontaine/figtable] and you can find the code here: https://github.com/logeast/figjam-uml.